Creative Heights

 Full Application (By Invitation Only)

-Selected proposals will be invited to submit a full application in early April.
+Selected proposals will be invited to submit a full application in by April 21.
 The full application will include a detailed project budget, project plan, bios from lead collaborators, work samples and a tentative timeline.
 For applicants that are not affiliated with nonprofit organizations, a letter of commitment and a fiscal sponsorship agreement from a sponsor nonprofit is required with the full application.

 Past Grantees